Harunx9/sfm/README.md

 In order to get icons please install nerd font in your system (on screen Jetbrains Mono Nerd Font Mono)

 1. Current features
-    * Fies management
+    * File management
         - Add file or directory
         - Remove file or directory
         - Move file or dir between panels
-        - Open file in nvim
+        - Open file in vi or others editor
         - Rename file or dir
         - Copy file or dir
         - Create symlink